 - The method is more rapid, although less precise than chaining.

-- Tachometers are more effective where river, valley, broken boundaries, hard slopes, and undulations are difficult to chase.
+- They are more effective where rivers, valleys, broken boundaries, hard slopes, and undulations are difficult to chase.

-- For preparation of contour maps, wherein it is essential to measure horizontal and vertical distances.
+- For the preparation of contour maps, it is essential to measure horizontal and vertical distances.

-- It is used for survey road, railways.
+- It is used for survey roads, railways.

 - It is also used for hydrographic surveying.

-- Also, checks distances measured by tape, chain and dumpy levels.
+- Also, checks distance measured by tape, chain, and dumpy levels.